Taxation in Israel – General Information

 Tax Rates

-The ordinary marginal income tax rates on earned income for tax year 2022, per individual, are as follows:
+The ordinary marginal income tax rates on earned income for the tax year 2025, per individual, are as follows:

 Tax Credits: זיכויים

-A tax credit is a direct decrease of the calculated tax liability.
+A tax credit is a direct decrease in the calculated tax liability.

 Credit Points נקודות זיכוי,